aixoss/aix-puppet/README.md

        white list or black list of standalones to shorten execution.<br>
     - (preparation for) vios  : you'll find results on this factor into ./output/facter/vios_kept.yml file, and into ./output/facter/vios_skipped.yml file.<br>
-    - servicepacks : you'll find results on this factor into ./output/facter/sp_per_tl.yml file, if this file does not exist, it is computed by automatically downloading Suma metadata files, all Suma metadata files are temporarily downloaded under ./output/facter/suma, but are removed at the end, when new ./output/facter/sp_per_tl.yml file is generated.
+    - servicepacks : you'll find results on this factor into ./output/facter/sp_per_tl.yml file.
+If this file does not exist when "Puppet apply" is launched, it is computed by automatically downloading Suma metadata files, all Suma metadata files are temporarily downloaded under ./output/facter/suma, but are removed at the end, when new ./output/facter/sp_per_tl.yml file is generated.
        Please note that as part of this computing, metadata downloads are attempted for SP of each TL until repeatedly errors occur, meaning that the last SP do not exist.
 Therefore it is normal to have errors when we reach non-existing SP, this is the way which is used to go until last existing SP.

 ### Custom types and providers
  Three custom type and their providers constitute the aixautomation module.<br>
- All custom-types utilization are documented into ./examples/init.pp<br>
+ All custom types utilizations are documented into ./examples/init.pp<br>

  #### Custom type : download (provider : suma)
  ##### Parameters